grafana/mimir/docs/sources/mimir/operators-guide/architecture/components/query-scheduler/index.md

 #### Migrate from DNS-based to ring-based service discovery

-To migrate the query-scheduler from [DNS-based service discovery](#dns-based-service-discovery) to [ring-based service discovery](#ring-based-service-discovery) you can follow these steps:
+To migrate the query-scheduler from [DNS-based service discovery](#dns-based-service-discovery) to [ring-based service discovery](#ring-based-service-discovery), perform the following steps:

 1. Configure the **query-scheduler** instances to join a ring: